Water Voles in Herts and Middlesex

 © Terry Whittaker/2020VISION

-Water voles in Herts and Middlesex
+Water Voles in Herts and Middlesex

-They were once a common species in England, but are now classified as Britain's fastest declining mammal as over 90% of their populations have been lost since the 1970s.
+They were once a common species in England, but are now classified as Britain's fastest declining mammal as over 90% of their populations have been lost since the 1960s.
 This is largely due to habitat loss and predation by invasive, non-native American mink.

-Water voles need dense vegetation along waterways to survive as they eat about 80% of their body weight in food each day, which is mostly made up of wetland plants.
-They build their burrows along the water's edge and are very neat and tidy, some burrows even have trim lawns at the front.
+Water Voles need dense vegetation along waterways to survive as they eat about 80% of their body weight in food each day, which is mostly made up of wetland plants.
+They build their burrows along the water's edge and are very neat and tidy, some burrows even have trim lawns at the front!

-Visit our water voles species page.
+Visit our Water Voles species page.

-Like beavers, water voles are fantastic eco-engineers as they munch away at vegetation and keep river banks in good condition.
-Many of the places water voles once thrived in are no longer suitable for them.
+Many of the places Water Voles once thrived in are no longer suitable for them.
 Intense grazing up to the water's edge, mowing and development has destroyed many habitats where water vole colonies once survived.

-But there is a more pressing problem facing water voles: predation by American mink, a non-native mustelid that was bought to the UK and kept in captivity to supply the fur trade.
-The mink escaped, were released and began spreading throughout the country, rapidly consuming and reducing water vole populations.
+But there is a more pressing problem facing Water Voles: predation by American Mink, a non-native mustelid that was bought to the UK and kept in captivity to supply the fur trade.
+The mink escaped, were released and began spreading throughout the country, rapidly consuming and reducing Water Vole populations.

-Read more about American mink here.
+Read more about American Mink here.

 In 2015, the Trust reintroduced 188 to Thorley Wash Nature Reserve in the River Stort.
 This reintroduction relocated voles from further down the river near Clacton and released them up North to Thorley Wash.